 - Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the 7th post-operative day if minimal drainage is present, apply bandaids or a clean dressing over incisions and change daily.
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the 3rd post-operative day if minimal drainage is present, apply bandaids or a clean dressing over incisions and change daily.
 You may then shave as long as the wounds remain sealed with the band-aid. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large plastic bag over your brace beginning the day after surgery.
-NO immersion of the operative leg (ie: bath or pool). - Once the sutures are removed at least 7-10 days post operatively you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
+NO immersion of the operative leg (ie: bath or pool). - At 3 days post operatively you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
 NO immersion in a bath until given approval by our office.